Demographics and StatisticsDemographic Data from Governmental Sources | Demographic Data from Other Sources | Related

 The gateway to population, housing, industry, and business data.
 This website can be accessed by data set or topic.
-A tutorial is available from the University of Michigan.
+A tutorial is available from the US Census Bureau.
 This database contains data from

 - Decennial Census provides statistics on the population, such as counts, housing, race, tenure, etc.